Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Experimental Setup and Results

 \subsection{Dataset}

-We evaluate our method on the COST2100 outdoor dataset~\cite{liu2012cost}, which is widely adopted due to its realistic and complex channel characteristics.
+We evaluate our method on the COST2100 outdoor dataset~\cite{liu2012cost}, which is widely used for its realistic and complex channel characteristics.
 The dataset provides $10^5$ training samples and $2 \times 10^4$ test samples.
 It is important to note that the original spatial-frequency domain representations are not publicly available; instead, we utilize the provided $32 \times 32$ cropped complex channel matrices in the angular-delay domain.
 Consequently, we omit the non-linear transformation module used in ADJSCC and retain only the inner encoder-decoder components that operate directly on the $32 \times 32$ angular-delay domain complex inputs.
 Since the input dimensions of the inner module match those of the COST2100 cropped channels, this setup enables a fair and consistent comparison.
+Following standard preprocessing practices, we apply min-max normalization to scale the complex channel matrices to $[0, 1]$ by dividing by twice the maximum absolute value and adding 0.5.
 All evaluations are reported in terms of NMSE measured in the angular-delay domain.

-To simulate a realistic feedback channel, we generate uplink channel realizations using QuaDRiGa~\cite{jaeckel2017quadriga}, adhering to the 3GPP TR 38.901 channel specification~\cite{tr385g}, with an uplink carrier frequency of $5.4~\text{GHz}$.
-We adopt the simulation configuration outlined in~\cite{xu2022deep} and assume line-of-sight (LOS).
+Since there is no associated uplink channel for the COST2100 outdoor dataset, we generate uplink channel realizations using QuaDRiGa~\cite{jaeckel2017quadriga}, adhering to the 3GPP TR 38.901 channel specification~\cite{tr385g}, with an uplink carrier frequency of $5.4~\text{GHz}$.
+We adopt the simulation configuration outlined in~\cite{xu2022deep} and assume a dominant line-of-sight (LOS) component.
 The base station (BS) is positioned at the center of a $20~\text{m} \times 20~\text{m}$ area and is equipped with a uniform linear array (ULA) comprising $N_{\mathrm{t}} = 32$ omnidirectional elements spaced at half-wavelength intervals.
 The user equipment (UE) employs a single omnidirectional antenna ($N_{\mathrm{r}} = 1$).
 The antenna heights are set to $3\,\text{m}$ at the BS and $1.5\,\text{m}$ at the UE.
 The simulation includes $N_c = 32$ subcarriers in the uplink transmission.
+A sampled channel realization in SF and AD domains for the 3GPP Indoor dataset is provided in Fig.~\ref{fig:csi_viz}, to explicitly show the sparse nature of the channel in the AD domain and the ability to truncate the channel without losing any significant information in the SF domain.